Determination of period matrix of double of surface with boundary via its DN map: Introduction

 2) In contrast to the above approaches, we deal with the calculation of numerical parameters that encode the most informaton on the unknown surface $(M,g)$ including the conformal structure on it.
-Indeed, in view of the Torelli theorem, the $b$-period matrix $\mathbb{B}$ determines, up to biholomorphism, the double $\mathrm{M}$ of $(M,g)$.
-In the generic case, $\mathrm{M}$ admits the unique antiholomorphic involution (the surfaces with several of them constitute the lower-dimensional stratum).
-Even in exceptional cases, the additional symmetry of $\mathbb{B}$ (provided by (\ref{period matrix symmetries})) allows one to choose the proper involution $\tau$ on $\mathrm{M}$.
-Now the cutting $\mathrm{M}$ along the curve formed by the fixed points of $\tau$ provides two conformal copies $M'$, $M''$ of $(M,g)$.
-So, the only information is lost is the proper way of identifying of the points curve $\Gamma$ and the points of the boundary of $M'$ and the proper choice of the metric on the boundary with which $\Lambda$ becomes a DN map of $M'$.
-Although this information could in principle be obtained by including additional steps in the algorithm, this question is not covered in the paper.
+Indeed, in view of the Torelli theorem \cite{Torelli}, the $b$-period matrix $\mathbb{B}$ determines (up to biholomorphism) the double $\mathbb{M}$ of $(M,g)$.
+In the generic case, $\mathbb{M}$ admits the unique antiholomorphic involution (the surfaces with several of them constitute the lower-dimensional stratum).
+Even in exceptional cases, the additional symmetry of $\mathbb{B}$ (provided by (\ref{period matrix symmetries})) allows one to choose the proper involution $\tau$ on $\mathbb{M}$.
+Now the cutting $\mathbb{M}$ along the set of fixed points of $\tau$ provides two conformal copies $M'$, $M''$ of $(M,g)$.
+So, the only information that is lost is the proper way of identifying of the points of the curve $\Gamma$ and the points of the boundary of $M'$ and the proper choice of the metric on the boundary with which $\Lambda$ becomes a DN map of $M'$.
+Although this information could in principle be obtained by including additional steps in the algorithm, this question is not covered in the present paper.

 3) As showed in \cite{B}, the genus of the surface is determined by its DN map.
 Namely, if $H=\partial_\gamma\Lambda^{-1}$ is the Hilbert transform of the surface $M$, then its genus ${\rm gen}(M)$ is just the total multiplicity of eigenvalues of $H$ contained in $\mathbb{C}_+\backslash\{i\}$.
-It worth noting that the surface genus is not stable under small perturbations of its DN map\cite{K_stab_top}.
+It worth noting that the surface genus is not stable under small perturbations of its DN map \cite{K_stab_top}.
 Namely, by cutting small disks from $(M,g)$ and attaching a finite number $k$ of small handles, one provides the higher genus surface whose DN map is arbitrarily close to $\Lambda$.
 In this case, the $k$ ``extra'' eigenvalues of $H$ in $\mathbb{C}_+\backslash\{i\}$ are close to $i$.
 Note that one cannot lower the surface genus without significant change of its DN map.